Stern04/MADS_Capstone/ReadMe.md

 ### lyft_preprocessing.ipynb
 ### lyft_training_inference.ipynb
 ### create_dir_tree.py
+### Torch_Traffic_Blog_Post.pdf

 The project is currently centered around two Jupyter Notebooks: lyft_preprocessing and lyft_training_inference.
 As their name suggests, the former is devoted to the many, tedious image preprocessing steps required to get images ready for model ingestion.
 The latter walks the user through using a plug and play Pytorch CNN model to perform Image Classification and Object Detection.

 Each Notebook has many, detailed markdown cells within it that will help guide the user through the process.
 Additionally, each custom function has been well documented.
 I chose to leave all function definitions defined within the Notebook.
 In future phases, I will pull these out into utils.py files to clear Notebook clutter.

+Torch_Traffic_Blog_Post.pdf is a copy of a written report that outlines the whole project.
+It has the most detailed explanations of the data and processes that each Notebook works through.
+I recommend reading it before interacting with the Notebooks, although its not necessary.

 NOTE: The data itself does not come with the repository.
 The full dataset (both images and lidar) is very large.
 I have left more details about data access in the Data section.